< Go Back

 A tribute to my jailer

 In 1971, NINA HASSIM spent 78 days in solitary confinement at Hilton Police Station where she was interrogated by security policemen.
-She acknowledges the efforts made by an ordinary policeman to help her through this ordeal.
+She acknowledges the efforts made by an ordinary policeman to help her through this ordeal (August 7, 1998).

 By the seaside